willis65260/Analizador/README.md

 http://jsmachines.sourceforge.net/machines/lr1.html
 this web page was used for the final release due to the complexity of the grammar

-i have some videos that explain the code but they are in spanish: https://youtu.be/EalZzqPse1M
+i have some videos that explain the code (spanish): https://youtu.be/EalZzqPse1M

-and i believe that this ones are in java not javascript:
+and i believe that this ones are in java not javascript(spanish):
 pt1: https://youtu.be/8GG3cTWMmAw
 pt2: https://youtu.be/EuINmFReLV0